openshift/training/beta-2-setup.md

     systemctl restart openshift-master

-**Note:** There's currently a bug with the installer's configuration of master, and you'll likely see something like the following in your log:
+**Note:** There's currently a bug with the way we have to prevent auto-registration of the master as a node, and you'll likely see something like the following in your log:

     Mar 03 14:31:05 ose3-master openshift[5527]: E0303 14:31:05.985647    5527
     nodecontroller.go:139] Error registering node *, retrying: Node "*" is